Labour Party (Poland): History

 However, the party failed to gain significant support, and never attracted more than 2,000 members.
 It split over whether to support Siła-Nowicki or Solidarity leader Lech Wałęsa in the 1990 presidential elections, with the Wałęsa-supporting faction breaking away to form the Christian Democratic Party "Union".
 The remaining members of the ChDSP subsequently contested the 1991 parliamentary elections as part of the Christian Democracy alliance that won five seats.
 Stefan Pastuszewski was the party's sole MP.

+Internal heterogeneity affected the party's start in elections.
+In 1989, the party wanted to run on the lists of the Solidarity Citizens' Committee, but their candidates were not accepted at the provincial and central levels.
+So they ran independently, and although they did not win any seats, they fared best among opposition parties that fielded candidates on their own.
+However, they fared more favorably in the 1990 local elections, when they won more than 200 seats.

-The party joined the Centre Agreement for the 1993 parliamentary election.
+The party joined the Centre Agreement for the 1993 parliamentary elections.
 However, the alliance failed to win any seats.
-In 1994 it merged with the small Christian Democracy party, and was renamed Christian Democracy-the Labour Party (Chrześcijańksa Demokracja-Stronnictwo Pracy, ChD-SP).
+In 1994, it merged with the small Christian Democracy party, and was renamed Christian Democracy-Labour Party (Chrześcijańska Demokracja-Stronnictwo Pracy, ChD-SP).
 It was part of the Solidarity Electoral Action alliance that won the 1997 elections; the ChD-SP held one of its 201 seats in the Sejm, taken by Witold Nieduszyński.

-In 2000 the party became the Labour Party.
+In 2000, the party became the Labour Party.
 It was part of the Law and Justice list for the 2001 elections, but failed to win a seat.
 It was part of the All-Poland Citizen Committee for the 2004 European Parliament elections, but it received 0.6% of the vote and failed to win a seat.
 Prior to the 2005 elections the party split, with some members leaving to form the All-Poland Civic Coalition and others founded Ancestral Home.
 The Labour Party contested the elections alone, but received just 1,019 votes and failed to win a seat.
 The other two parties both received more votes, but also failed to win a seat.